Logo Medical XPRT

 Conditioning Media to Target Dissolved Oxygen Levels

 Summary Hypoxia is defined as oxygen deficiency in cellular environments.
-Oxygen (O2) deficiency within in vivo environments is commonly linked to a wide range of co-morbidities, e.g., respiratory failure, Mycobacterium tuberculosis infection and other life threatening ailments (Reference Section; 2, 6). ...
+Oxygen (O2) deficiency within in vivo environments is commonly linked to a wide range of co-morbidities, e.g., respiratory failure, Mycobacterium tuberculosis infection and other life threatening ailments (Reference Section; 2, 6).
+However, certain cell types thrive in low-O2 environments.
+Angiogenesis and tumor progression ...

 ByBaker